Michael Moorer vs. George Foreman: Aftermath

+Moorer took on Holyfield, who had knocked out Tyson in the main event of the aforementioned tripleheader, in a rematch where Moorer's IBF and Holyfield's WBA championships were both on the line.
+Moorer was dropped five times in eight rounds and suffered his second defeat in his career.
+Following that fight, he took a three-year retirement from the ring, returning in 2000 to score a knockout over journeyman Lorenzo Boyd.
+Moorer was later knocked out by David Tua in thirty seconds in 2002 and subsequently retired again; he returned the next year and fought until 2008, suffering a fourth defeat at the hands of journeyman Eliseo Castillo and winning two regional heavyweight championships from Vassiliy Jirov before he called it a career.

 Foreman settled back into life as a preacher, author, pitchman and motivational speaker in Houston.
-Two years after his second and final retirement, Salton Inc. paid over $137 million to buy out the right to use his name on the George Foreman Grill, and it is estimated that he has made over $200 million related to the grill, which is more than he made in the ring.
+Two years after his second and final retirement, Salton Inc. paid over $137 million to buy out the right to use his name on the George Foreman Grill, and it is estimated that he made over $200 million related to the grill, which is more than he made in the ring.
 The fight is the climactic scene in Foreman's 2023 biopic, Big George Foreman.

-Foreman died on March 21, 2025 in Houston at the age of 76.
+On March 26, 2025, Foreman passed away from undisclosed causes at the age of 76.